mrubash1/RNN-Tutorial/README.md

 tensorboard --logdir=$RNN_TUTORIAL/models/nn/debug_models/summary/
 ~~~~
 - TensorBoard can be found in your browser at `http://127.0.1.1:6006`
 - `tf.name_scope` is used to define parts of the network for visualization in TensorBoard.
-TensorBoard automatically finds any similarly structured network parts, such as idential fully connected layers and groups them in the graph visualization.
+TensorBoard automatically finds any similarly structured network parts, such as identical fully connected layers and groups them in the graph visualization.
-- Related to this are the tf.summary.* methods that log values of network parts, such as distributions of layer activations or error rate across epochs.
+- Related to this are the `tf.summary.* methods` that log values of network parts, such as distributions of layer activations or error rate across epochs.
 These summaries are grouped within the `tf.name_scope`.
 - See the official TensorFlow documentation for more details.